yassineAlouini/hyperparameters-optimization/blog_post/how_to_optimize_hyperparameters.md

 Finally, notice that there is another popular alternative to the TPE algorithm that uses [Gaussian processes] (https://en.wikipedia.org/wiki/Gaussian_process)(a generalization of the Gaussian distribution).
 [BayesianOptimization](https://github.com/fmfn/BayesianOptimization) is one such implementation in Python.

 If you want to learn more about the subject of hyperparameters tuning, I highly recommend reading this [blog post](http://sebastianraschka.com/blog/2016/model-evaluation-selection-part3.html).

-Finally for a more exhaustive theoretical study, check the following [paper](http://papers.nips.cc/paper/4443-algorithms-for-hyper-parameter-optimization.pdf).
+This blog [post](http://fastml.com/optimizing-hyperparams-with-hyperopt/) is also great to learn more about Hyperopt.

 Stay tuned for our upcoming blog posts.
-If you want to have a sneak peek at our platform when it is ready, please leave your email here.
+If you want to have a sneak peek at our platform when it is ready, please leave your email.
 And we promise, we won't fill your email box with spam.